10 Factors That Determine How Much You Can Sell Your Business For

 The seasonality of your business – and the degree to which you’ve offset it – is another important factor in determining what multiple you’ll get when selling.

 Many home services businesses like HVAC or roofing are particularly prone to seasonality.
-It’s common that you might have four months where sales are down by as much as half compared to the other eight months, for example.
+For example, you might have four months where sales are down by as much as half compared to the other eight months.

-You could train your HVAC technicians to perform basic plumbing tasks in the winter months, for example.
+For example, you could train your HVAC technicians to perform basic plumbing tasks in the winter months.

-Having these additional services in play already will make a seasonal business much more attractive to a potential buyer because they don’t need to implement these systems.
+These additional services will make a seasonal business much more attractive to a potential buyer because they don't need to implement these systems.

-A potential buyer will likely see this as a risk because they will be worried of losing that contract once you’ve sold the business.
+A potential buyer will likely see this as a risk because they will worry about losing that contract once you've sold the business.

 The same can be said of any customer or vendor that accounts for 10 percent or more of your business.